 Back-to-nature gets a bespoke update at Morgan’s Rock.
 Comprising 4,000 lush acres — half of which are designated a protected reserve — this solar-powered jungle hideaway is highlighted by a mile-long stretch of beach, a sustainable farm (including shrimp) and a secluded cove that provides sanctuary to hatching sea turtles.
 Enjoy the bungalows, villas and Beach House made of reclaimed wood and bamboo, featuring plunge pools.
 Ride horses, go sportfishing or take a 4×4 safari to spot howler monkeys and macaws.
 An open-air yoga platform offers classes and in-depth retreats, and relaxation for body and spirit, at the spa at the beach.
 Visit the hotel website.

 Perched on the raw, wild cliff overlooking the Pacific, Mukul brings a dose of open-air luxury to this quiet stretch of Nicaragua’s coastline.
 There are twelve beachside villas and twenty-three treehouse-like bohios, on the property— both styles do a great job of bringing the outdoors in.
-(Think sugarcane twig headboards, carved teak tables—a private plunge pool and ocean views come standard.)
-If you really want to spread out, the six-bedroom, 20,000-square foot Casona Don Carlos compound can be booked when the resort owners family isn’t in residence.
-The spa is top-notch with its Turkish baths and Indonesian massages For meals, the hotel has several dining options on site, ranging from canopy dining on the beach to fine dining at La Mesa, where Nicaraguan-inflected dishes include a yellow fin tuna confit with chili oil and blue crab ceviche.
+If you really want to spread out, the six-bedroom, 20,000-square foot Casona Don Carlos can be booked when the resort owners family isn’t in residence.
+The spa is top-notch with its Turkish baths and Indonesian massages.
+Dining options ange from canopy dining on the beach to fine dining at La Mesa.
 Visit the hotel website.

 Jicaro island Lodge

 Beneath the shadow of the Mombacho Volcano, on a secluded island within Lake Nicaragua’s Las Isletas de Granada lies Jicaro Island Lodge, Nicaragua’s most exclusive nature resort.
-Though only 20min from Granada by boat and car, Jicaro Island feels a world away, an oasis of peace and tranquility where one is serenaded by birdsong and the gentle lapping waters of the lake.
+Though only 20min from Granada by boat and car, Jicaro Island feels a world away.
 Nine private ‘treehouse’ casitas overlook the water and feature a two-story, open air plan with king canopy beds and private decks with oversized hand crafted hammocks.
-Yoga classes are offered each morning on the sun deck and guests are free to use the island’s kayaks and SUPs, to swim out to the floating dock or to take in the sunrise and sunset from the “Mirador” tower at the island’s highest point.
 Jicaro Island is the only property in Nicaragua to be included in the National Geographic Unique Lodges of the World collection.
-Honeymooners, adventurous travelers and wellness seekers are all well-catered to on Jicaro Island, both an excellent basecamp from which to explore the culture and nature of Lake Nicaragua and simultaneously an exclusive retreat offering peace and tranquility.
-Visit the hotel website.
+Honeymooners, adventurous travelers and wellness seekers are all well-catered to on Jicaro Island, both an excellent basecamp to explore the culture and nature of Lake Nicaragua and an exclusive retreat offering peace and tranquility.
+Visit hotel website.

-Nekupe Sporting Resort and Retreat, Nicaragua’s first luxury countryside resort, is an intimate eight-room property located on a 1,800-acre nature reserve.
+Nekupe Sporting Resort and Retreat, Nicaragua’s first luxury countryside resort, is an intimate 8-room property located on a 1,800-acre nature reserve.
 Offering a seamless confluence of sustainable nature-based design with Feng Shui influences, rich Nicaraguan culture and warm hospitality, the property effortlessly blends with the environment to nurture exploration, adventure and wellbeing.
 Nekupe, which means “heaven” in Chorotega – the indigenous language of a native tribe in Nicaragua, features four standalone villas, each with an open terrace and private staff, and the Main Residence.
-The Main Residence is a four bedroom residential compound that houses two grand suites, two additional suites, 2 swimming pools, full kitchen, dining area, and staff.
 Resort amenities include one luxury ATV per guest room, a private spa and outdoor programming, a swimming pool, two tennis courts, and Casa Club, Nekupe’s exclusive lobby lounge and communal gathering area.
 Set amidst a lush mountain landscape, guests will enjoy over 1800 acres of natural terrain ideal for an equal measure of active pursuits and wellbeing-oriented endeavors.
-Visit the hotel website.
+Visit hotel website.

 Looking to extend your trip?